-The SEO menu is located in the upper right of Dolphin's interface, after clicking on the three dots.
-Using this, you're able to add titles, descriptions, and keywords for your site's main page.
+The SEO menu can be found in the upper right of Dolphin's interface, by clicking on the three dots.
+Using this, you're able to add titles, descriptions, and keywords for your site's homepage.
 For subpages and product pages, Dolphin automatically takes care of this for you.

-Those who go with the straightforward Dolphin editor probably aren't interested in detailed SEO settings, however, it would still be nice to have the ability to manually input titles and descriptions.
+Those who go with the straightforward Dolphin editor probably aren't interested in detailed SEO settings, however, it would still be nice to manually input titles and descriptions.

-This is possible in Jimdo Creator through SEO > Settings > SEO.
-Here, you can also input individual URLs for subpages.
+This is possible in Jimdo Creator by going to SEO > Settings > SEO.
+There, you can also assign unique URLs to subpages.
 Beyond that, you're also able to use the rankingCoach SEO trainer (at cost), to develop and apply a customized SEO strategy for your online store.

-Jimdo Creator offers access to considerably more SEO settings than Dolphin.
+Jimdo Creator offers considerably more SEO settings than Dolphin.